 Specimens collected on wooden shafted swabs, or cotton swabs • Specimens received in expired transport medium; Tissue specimens in formalin • Urine containing any preservatives • Specimens received in M4RT transport medium • Raw specimens

 Chantilly, VA 20153

 Ureaplasma urealyticum and Mycoplasma hominis are primarily associated with genital tract colonization and disease in adults and respiratory tract colonization and disease in newborns.
-Though controversial, these organisms have been associated with endometritis, chorioamnionitis, premature rupture of membranes, stillbirth, premature birth, low birth weight, postpartum infections, and infertility.
-Of particular concern is the causual relationship between central nervous system infections in the premature newborn and U. urealyticum.
-The serious complications of disease associated with Ureaplasma and Mycoplasma infections have led to an increased demand for laboratory identification of these organisms.
-The extremely small amount of genetic material possessed by these organisms makes them demanding in their nutritional requirements for cultivation.
+Though controversial, these organisms have been associated with endometritis, chorioamnionitis, premature rupture of membranes, stillbirth, premature birth, low birth weight, post-partum infections, and infertility.
+Of particular concern is the causal relationship between central nervous system infections in the premature newborn and U. urealyticum.

 Reference ranges are provided as general guidance only.
 To interpret test results use the reference range in the laboratory report.

 The CPT codes provided are based on AMA guidelines and are for informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Please direct any questions regarding coding to the payer being billed.

 LOINC assignment is based on a combination of test attributes, including the method used by the performing laboratory.
 For tests not performed by Quest Diagnostics, codes are assigned by the performing laboratory.

 * The tests listed by specialist are a select group of tests offered.
 For a complete list of Quest Diagnostics tests, please refer to our Directory of Services.